 If you have any questions about Advanced Cascade Workshops, email [[creative]].

 Our Cascade Help site provides you an A to Z resource on current features.
 We encourage you to browse, search and delve in.

 Have a question?
 Not sure how to proceed?
 Just need advice?
 We're here to help.

 Departments and offices within Arts & Sciences and our graduate and professional schools should first contact their designated Cascade Manager for assistance.
-Other departments and offices, or those referred to University Web & Design their Cascade Manager should email [[creative]] to request assistance with a specific topic.
+Other departments and offices, or those referred to University Web & Design by their Cascade Manager should email [[creative]] to request assistance with a specific topic.
 One of our experts will try to assist in a manner appropriate for the request, as time allows.